javitocor/your-snooker-coach/README.md

 # Your Snooker Coach

->  A webApp that allows you to book trainings with world class snooker players.
+>  A webApp that allows the user to book trainings with world class snooker players.
 Built with Ruby on Rails, React and Redux.

 You can find the description of the project [here](https://www.notion.so/Final-Capstone-Project-Book-an-Appointment-41ded2ee99ff4fe4becf91acb332ca26) ("Catalogue of Statistics")